thoukydides/homebridge-skybell/README.md

 ### SkyBell API

 SkyBell Technologies only share API details with selected third parties as part of their [SkyBell Connect API](http://www.skybell.com/skybell-connect/) program.
-This plugin instead uses the undocumented SkyBell cloud API used by their SkyBell HD app, as [reverse engineered](https://github.com/MisterWil/skybellpy) by Wil Schrader, but without the benefit of access to the Apple Push Notification service (APNs).
+This plugin instead uses the undocumented SkyBell cloud API used by their SkyBell HD app, as [reverse engineered](https://github.com/MisterWil/skybellpy) by Wil Schrader, but without the benefit of mobile push notifcations via Apple Push Notification service (APNs) or Google Cloud Messaging (GCM) for Android.

 ### Button and Motion Events